rohanabraham/ZK-Gesture/README.md

 Verifying hand signals on-chain with ML and ZK

 # Concept
-ZK Gesture is an innovative Hackathon project that integrates Machine Learning (ML) and Zero Knowledge (ZK) proofs to create a novel authentication system on the blockchain.
-The core idea is to use hand gestures, specifically patterns like a Vulcan hand salute, as a unique authenticator for blockchain transactions.
+ZK Gesture is a Hackathon project that integrates Machine Learning (ML) and Zero Knowledge (ZK) proofs.
+The core idea of this demo is to use hand gestures, specifically patterns like a Vulcan hand salute, as a unique factor for blockchain authentication.
 ![Login with a hand signal](https://github.com/rohanabraham/ZK-Gesture/blob/main/Notes/Vulcan%20Hand%20Salute%20login.png?raw=true)

 # Demo